astral-sh/uv/docs/concepts/projects.md

 build it into a distributable format.

 Python projects are typically distributed as both source distributions (sdists) and binary distributions (wheels).
-The former is a `.tar.gz` file containing the project's source code along with some additional metadata, while the latter is a `.whl` file containing pre-built artifacts that can be installed directly.
+The former is usually a `.tar.gz` or `.zip` file containing the project's source code along with some additional metadata, while the latter is a `.whl` file containing pre-built artifacts that can be installed directly.

 `uv build` can be used to build both source distributions and binary distributions for your project.
 By default, `uv build` will build the project in the current directory, and place the built